aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.15.0 ####
+- WARNING: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!
+- New features
+	- Improved handling of Uris, Use custom class WebResourceName instead of System.Uri to identify WebDAV resources.
+This should fix various issues with filenames with wrongly encoded special chars like slashes or spaces especially for Owncloud, see ticket #193 and discussions.
+	- Add advanced option for preemptive authentication and set it to default for new profiles, feature request from ticket #198.
+	- Make Options-Tabs draggable.
+	- Delete caches if they have a version, other than the required version and implement cache conversion from version 0 to 1.
+	- Improve InitialTaskEntityMatcher and also compare Start and Due Date if available for matching tasks.
+- Bug fixes
+	- Set PatternEndDate of Recurrence to PatternStartDate if it is an invalid date before the start in the vevent to avoid COMException, ticket #197.
+	- Don't set task completed in local timezone, COMPLETED of vtodo must be in UTC, fix regression introduced in 1.14.0.
+	- Avoid UTC conversion in InitialEventEntityMatcher and use local timezone to avoid Nullreference Exceptions from Dday.iCal library in some strange timezone cases, ticket #154.
+Also fix matching of allday events and check if date matches.
+	- Catch COMException when getting AddressEntryUserType of Recipient, ticket 109 from github.

 #### 1.14.2 ####
 - Bug fixes
 	- Fix every workday recurrence and avoid INTERVAL=0 which is wrongly set from Outlook Object Model, fixes problem with certain versions of SabreDAV/OwnCloud, where INTERVAL=0 leads to an internal server error